francescofraternali/ACES/README.md

 **Objective:**
 ACES uses Reinforcement Learning (RL) with Q Learning to maximize sensing(i.e. temperature monitoring, PIR detection events) while avoiding energy storage depletion.
 It can be used with any energy harvesting platform that can store some energy for later usage (i.e. super-capacitor, capacitor, battery).

+IMP: This version is meant to work in the real world!
+So you need a Pible sensor and a Computational Unit (local server, cloud, RPI) to run the algorithm.

 **Wireless Sensor Network Architecture:**
 We target single-hop networks where a Master (Computation Unit) interacts directly with a sensor node (Slave) to drive its sensing and collect data.
 In the Figure below, our wireless sensor network architecture: